awesomebytes/ubuntu14_dell_xps13_9350/README.md

 # Install Ubuntu 14.04 on XPS 13 9350 with Broadcom 4350 card with kernel 4.4-rc6

-Wifi works, bluetooth works, suspend works, audio works (with headphones too), battery life reports 7h on 100% (haven't tested it enough).
+Wifi works, bluetooth works, suspend works*, audio works (with headphones too), battery life reports 7h on 100% (haven't tested it enough).

+*Once I went back from suspend and wifi and sound stopped working, so I wouldn't consider it totally stable.
+Althought is the best I could make it work.

 The .tar.gz contains: